tevonwallace/advanced-os/ReadMe.md

 ```

 ## Executing Multiple Algorithms
 You may select multiple algorithms by using the hyphen "-" delimiter.
-You can also show the waiting and turn around time for each algorithm using the "-all" parameter.
+You can also show the waiting and turn around time for process in each algorithm by using the "-all" parameter.

 ```
 |*******************************************************************************|